foodmonkey/extendcalc/README.md

 ## Features

-- Calculator comes with a library of pre-defined keypads
+- Calculator comes with a library of pre-defined Keypads
-- User can select from this library to have keypads available in the UI
+- User can select from this library to have Keypads available in the UI
+- The editor can:
-- Custom keypads can be created by including keys from other keypads
+   - Create custom Keypads by including Keys from any Keypad in the library
-- New keypads can be defined through an editor
+   - Create new Keypads with new Key definitions
 - Keeps a history of calculations
 - History can be saved as a named session for later use